The race to beat the drop: Middlesbrough, Hull and Huddersfield involved in Championship relegation battle

 EFL title-sponsors Sky Bet are giving fans a chance to win match tickets, money-can't-buy-experiences and signed goodies - just for supporting their club!

-A 3-1 defeat to Charlton at The Valley last weekend denied them a third straight victory, but a coupon-busting 2-1 win against Brentford on Tuesday has filled Hatters fans with belief.
+A 3-1 defeat to Charlton at The Valley last weekend denied them a third straight victory, but a coupon-busting 2-1 win against Brentford last Tuesday and a 1-1 draw at home to Stoke has filled Hatters fans with belief.
 The great escape might just be on.

 Barnsley on the rampage